Education Graduate (EDG)

 EDG 511A Child Abuse and Violence Prevention (0 credits)

-Sessions in this second seminar of the professional series feature specific responsibilities of teachers and schools regarding student learning and safety.
-Specifically included are means for identifying and reporting suspected child abuse and maltreatment, means for instructing students for the purpose of preventing child abduction; preventing alcohol, tobacco, and other drug abuse; providing safety education; instruction in fire and arson prevention; and training in school violence prevention and intervention.
+This workshop features specific responsibilities of teachers and schools regarding student learning and safety.
+Specifically included are means for identifying and reporting suspected child abuse and maltreatment, means for instructing students for the purpose of preventing child abduction; preventing alcohol, tobacco, and other drug abuse; and examining bias as it pertains to mandated reporting.
+It also provides safety education; instruction in fire and arson prevention; and training in school violence prevention and intervention.
 Successful completion of this seminar is required of all students seeking teacher certification through a Pace University program.

 Course Rotation: NYC & PLV: Fall & Spring